The Historical Notionist

 38th Annual Kalamazoo Living History Show

-Posted on 18 March 20136 February 2016 by Historical Notionist
+Posted on 18 March 20136 February 2016 by The Historical Notionist

 March 16-17, 2013 (Kalamazoo)—A stately President Lincoln walked past me, surveying a table of books – surely some written about him.
 A stout gentleman in a late 18th century wig and waistcoat strode proudly through the ever-gathering crowds.
 I almost ran headlong into a commanding officer of Her Majesty’s Army of the War of 1812….